ivan-pinatti/docker-torrent-box-with-vpn/README.md

 - **Download Rate** - 1 Gbps
 - **Upload Rate**   - 30 Mbps (only applicable to qBitTorrent)

-Outside of these hours no speed control applied.\
+Outside of these hours, no speed control applied.\
-If desired, it is possible to change or disable these settings in these app's configs.
+If desired, it is possible to change or disable the settings in these app's configs.

 ---
 ## Clean up and revert to original state